benjymous/annotations/sandman/README.md

 Originally written, compiled and edited by Greg Morrow and David Goldfarb.
 Updated and revised edition by Richard Munn.

 This is the 'refreshed' Sandman Annotations (not to be confused with the hardback Annotated Sandman books published by DC themselves.)
-These annotations date back to the 80s-90s and were published usenet, Compuserve, Genie, and other services that have long been forgotten by the 21st centaury.
+These annotations date back to the 80s-90s and were published usenet, Compuserve, Genie, and other services that have long been forgotten by the 21st century.

 This is now licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/), which differs from the original licensing, but I hope follows the original spirit.